–Mark David Hall

 Finally, we can take comfort in the fact that the founders were wrong in believing that only Christianity can generate the virtues necessary for republican forms of governments.
 Japan, South Korea, Israel, Taiwan, and other countries offer examples of countries with non-Christian majorities that have healthy, functioning democracies.
 Perhaps Rush was right; religions other than Christianity have the capacities to generate the virtues necessary for republican self-government.

 Whatever we conclude about the connection religion and morality, the founders were almost certainly correct that republican self-government requires a virtuous citizenry.
 It behooves us all to consider how civic virtue may be fostered and maintained today.
 And, of course, we should all start by examining ourselves.

-Mark David Hall, Professor of Politics at George Fox University, will spend 2022-2023 as a Visiting Fellow at Princeton University’s James Madison Program and a Visiting Scholar at the Mercatus Center.
-He is the author of Did America Have a Christian Founding? and Proclaim Liberty Throughout All the Land: How Christianity has Advanced Freedom and Equality for all Citizens (forthcoming).
+Mark David Hall is a Professor at George Fox University.
+He is currently serving as a Garwood Visiting Fellow at Princeton University’s James Madison Program, a Visiting Scholar at the Mercatus Center, and a Senior Fellow at the Center for Law, Religion, and Democracy.
+He is the author of Proclaim Liberty Throughout All the Land: How Christianity Has Advanced Freedom and Equality for All Citizens.

 1 thought on “America’s Founders on Virtue, Religion, and Republicanism ”